How does the Key Result weight roll-up approach work based on KPI in Profit.co?

 Step 2

-The subkey result type should be matched with the parent key result type and the subkey result KPI should be matched with the parent key result KPI.
+Note: The subkey result type and KPI should match the parent key result type and KPI.

 To learn more about the process of distributing weights for subkey results, click here.